-Houston’s defense locks in, beats Syracuse 62-46 in NCAAs
+Houston locks in on defense, beats Syracuse 62-46 in NCAAs

-Justin Gorham had 13 points and 10 rebounds for the second-seeded Cougars, who pushed through to their first trip to a regional final in 37 years, earning a matchup with Oregon State for the Midwest Region title and a spot in the Final Four.
+That sent the second-seeded Cougars through to their first regional final in 37 years, earning a matchup with No. 12 seed Oregon State for the Midwest Region title and a spot in the Final Four.

-The Cougars also got a strong all-around effort from DeJon Jarreau, who finished with nine points, eight rebounds and eight assists while leading the defensive effort that kept Boeheim in check — and ultimately derailed the 11th-seeded Orange’s latest postseason push as a double-digit seed.
+“Obviously, we know the excitement we’re bringing to the city of Houston and to the university,” said DeJon Jarreau, who flirted with a triple-double while leading the defensive effort on Boeheim.
+“We’re very happy for that, but we have a mission to accomplish.”

+Houston hadn’t reached a regional final since a run of three straight Final Fours with its high-flying style under coach Guy Lewis in the 1980s.
+Future NBA greats Clyde Drexler and Hakeem Olajuwon were teammates on the 1983 team that reached the title game before losing on a shocking last-play dunk to North Carolina State’s “Cardiac Pack” coached by Jim Valvano.

+“It’s the best defense that that we’ve seen this year and they deserved to win,” coach Jim Boeheim said.

+Jarreau, the American Athletic Conference’s defensive player of the year, stood out on that front.

-The focus was making every look difficult for Hall of Fame coach Jim Boeheim’s son, who had been on an absolute tear through four games in the Atlantic Coast Conference and NCAA Tournament games to earn the nickname “Buddy Buckets.”
+Buddy Boeheim, son of Syracuse’s Hall of Fame coach, had been on an absolute tear through four games in the Atlantic Coast Conference and NCAA Tournaments to earn that “Buddy Buckets” moniker.

 The 6-foot-6 junior had averaged 28.3 points through those games, which included him shooting 60% from the floor and 55.8% from 3-point range.